直接跳至内容部分

 How to evaluate your designs: 4 main categories

-Example: A t-shirt featuring Mario and Luigi in their classic poses with the "Super Mario Bros." logo.
+Example: Mario & Luigi in classic poses with “Super Mario Bros.” branding.

-Example: A t-shirt featuring a stylized cartoon plumber character with a red hat and mustache jumping over abstract pipe-like shapes.
+Example: a stylized cartoon plumber with a red hat and mustache jumping over pipe-like shapes.

 Common copyright violations.
 Examples for each of these categories